andreaceccanti/iam-website/content/en/docs/tasks/administration/client-status-change/_index.md

 ![disable client confirmation](../images/client-status-change-5.png)

-Using _Restore Client_ button client's status can be change back to _Active_.
+Using _Restore Client_ button client status can be changed back to _Active_.